Organ console: Couplers

 A device called a coupler allows the pipes of one division to be played simultaneously from an alternative manual.
 For example, a coupler labelled "Swell to Great" allows the stops of the Swell division to be played by the Great manual.
 It is unnecessary to couple the pipes of a division to the manual of the same name (for example, coupling the Great division to the Great manual), because those stops play by default on that manual (though this is done with super- and sub-couplers, see below).
 By using the couplers, the entire resources of an organ can be played simultaneously from one manual.
 On a mechanical-action organ, a coupler may connect one division's manual directly to the other, actually moving the keys of the first manual when the second is played.

 Some organs feature a device to add the octave above or below what is being played by the fingers.
 The "super-octave" adds the octave above, the "sub-octave" the octave below.
 These may be attached to one division only, for example "Swell octave" (the super is often assumed), or they may act as a coupler, for example "Swell octave to Great" which gives the effect while playing on the Great division of adding the Swell division an octave above what is being played.
 These can be used in conjunction with the standard eight foot coupler.
-The super-octave may be labelled, for example, Swell to Great 4′; in the same manner, the sub-octave may be labelled Choir to Great 16′.
+The super-octave may be labelled, for example, Swell to Great 4 ft; in the same manner, the sub-octave may be labelled Choir to Great 16 ft.

 The inclusion of these couplers allows for greater registrational flexibility and color.
 Some literature (particularly romantic literature from France) calls explicitly for octaves aigües (super-couplers) to add brightness, or octaves graves (sub-couplers) to add gravity.
 Some organs feature extended ranks to accommodate the top and bottom octaves when the super- and sub-couplers are engaged (see the discussion under "Unification and extension").

 In a similar vein are unison off couplers, which act to "turn off" the stops of a division on its own keyboard.
 For example, a coupler labelled "Great unison off" would keep the stops of the Great division from sounding, even if they were pulled.
 Unison off couplers can be used in combination with super- and sub-couplers to create complex registrations that would otherwise not be possible.
 In addition, the unison off couplers can be used with other couplers to change the order of the manuals at the console: engaging the Great to Choir and Choir to Great couplers along with the Great unison off and Choir unison off couplers would have the effect of moving the Great to the bottom manual and the Choir to the middle manual.